Author: Scenario Team

 Conclusion

 By fine tuning a custom model and iterating on it to dial in settings, you can identify the correct prompt embedding and control these through thoughtfully captioning your dataset.
-You can then easily pump out assets and control their proportion to create more efficiently then ever before.
+You can then easily pump out assets and control their proportion to create more efficiently than ever before.